-- 123. If you are an individual, we will tell you about a transaction service fee immediately before you incur the fee, if it is practical and reasonable for us to do so. - 124.
-However, it may not be practical or reasonable for us to do so in certain circumstances for example: - a) dishonour fees; - b) if the fee is charged based on endof-day balance and, therefore, is not necessarily incurred at the time of the transaction - for example, an overdrawn fee based on end of day balance; - c) if you are making an online purchase: from a third party, using a merchant terminal, or using another bank's ATM, or - d) break costs, which may be incurred if your transaction makes a prepayment to a fixed rate loan.
+- 123. If you are an individual that is not a business, we will tell you about a transaction service fee immediately before you incur the fee, if it is practical and reasonable for us to do so. - 124.
+However, it may not be practical or reasonable for us to do so in certain circumstances for example: - a) dishonour fees; - b) if the fee is charged based on end-ofday balance and, therefore, is not necessarily incurred at the time of the transaction - for example, an overdrawn fee based on end of day balance; - c) if you are making an online purchase: from a third party, using a merchant terminal, or using another bank's ATM, or - d) break costs, which may be incurred if your transaction makes a prepayment to a fixed rate loan.

-Managing a credit card
+Managing a credit card or debit card